Using OAuth to connect to Power BI Report Server and SSRS

-To configure constrained delegation, you will want to do the following.
+To configure constrained delegation, you want to do the following steps.

-- Find the machine account for your WAP server.
-By default, this will be in the computers container.
+Find the machine account for your WAP server.
+By default, it will be in the computers container.

 Select Trust this computer for delegation to specified services only and then Use any authentication protocol.